MS (cigarette): History

-The factory closed down on the 16th of March 2001, but MS cigarettes continue to be manufactured in Lecce, Apulia.
-The tobacco used for MS cigarettes was originally grown in Sardinia.
+The factory closed down on 16 March 2001, but MS cigarettes continue to be manufactured in Lecce, Apulia.
+The tobacco employed for MS cigarettes originally came from Sardinia.

 Sport sponsorship

 MS was a sponsor of the Aprilia team in the MotoGP from its team's entrance into the sport in 2002 until its departure in 2004.

 MS was also a sponsor of the Osella Formula 1 team in the 1980 Formula One season, with Eddie Cheever behind the wheel.

 Markets

 MS is mainly sold in Italy, but also is or was sold in Spain, France, Germany, Austria, Slovenia and Brazil.